rhizoome/git-darcs/README.md

 for darcs beginners
 -------------------

-You have to read the [darcs book](https://darcsbook.acmelabs.space/), you just have to.
+* You have to read the [darcs book](https://darcsbook.acmelabs.space/), you just have to.
+* _darcs/pref/boring is the equivalent of .gitignore, but has quite a wide definition of boring by default

 Darcs does not handle `chmod` or symbolic-links.
 The easiest way to workaround this, is letting `git` do the work.
 I have two git/darcs repositories for each